Wagademy/shopify-agents/README.md

 - **Play with v0.dev** to get into the “vibe” of coding with LLMs.
 - **Understand agents** via Hugging Face's approachable course.
 - **See it live** with the ShopMaven.ai demo.
-- **Dig deeper** into how it all works under the hood with OpenAI and LlamaIndex tools.
+- **Dig deeper** into how it all works under the hood with OpenAI and Vercel AI SDK tools.

 Happy hacking! 🚀